You are here: Home Planning Ahead Children 101 Summary

 Next »

-Make each child a member of your team.
-Give them reasonable chores to do.
+It will help the child and you if you make each child a member of your team.
+Consider giving them reasonable chores to do.

 Look for ways to stay in your children's lives.